oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `disk_redundancy` - (Optional) The type of redundancy configured for the DB system.
 Normal is 2-way redundancy, recommended for test and development systems.
 High is 3-way redundancy, recommended for production systems.
 * `display_name` - (Optional) The user-friendly name for the DB system.
 The name does not have to be unique.
 * `domain` - (Optional) A domain name used for the DB system.
 If the Oracle-provided Internet and VCN Resolver is enabled for the specified subnet, the domain name for the subnet is used (do not provide one).
 Otherwise, provide a valid DNS domain name.
 Hyphens (-) are not permitted.
-* `fault_domains` - (Optional) A fault domain is a grouping of hardware and infrastructure within an availability domain. fault domains let you distribute your instances so that they are not on the same physical hardware within a single availability domain.
-A hardware failure or maintenance that affects one fault domain does not affect DB systems in other fault domains.
+* `fault_domains` - (Optional) A Fault Domain is a grouping of hardware and infrastructure within an availability domain.
+Fault Domains let you distribute your instances so that they are not on the same physical hardware within a single availability domain.
+A hardware failure or maintenance that affects one Fault Domain does not affect DB systems in other Fault Domains.

-	If you do not specify the fault domain, the system selects one for you.
-To change the fault domain for a DB system, terminate it and launch a new DB system in the preferred fault domain.
+	If you do not specify the Fault Domain, the system selects one for you.
+To change the Fault Domain for a DB system, terminate it and launch a new DB system in the preferred Fault Domain.

-	If the node count is greater than 1, you can specify which fault domains these nodes will be distributed into.
-The system assigns your nodes automatically to the fault domains you specify so that no fault domain contains more than one node.
+	If the node count is greater than 1, you can specify which Fault Domains these nodes will be distributed into.
+The system assigns your nodes automatically to the Fault Domains you specify so that no Fault Domain contains more than one node.

-	To get a list of fault domains, use the [ListFaultDomains](https://docs.cloud.oracle.com/iaas/api/#/en/identity/20160918/FaultDomain/ListFaultDomains) operation in the Identity and Access Management Service API.
+	To get a list of Fault Domains, use the [ListFaultDomains](https://docs.cloud.oracle.com/iaas/api/#/en/identity/20160918/FaultDomain/ListFaultDomains) operation in the Identity and Access Management Service API.

 	Example: `FAULT-DOMAIN-1`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname` - (Required) The hostname for the DB system.
-The hostname must begin with an alphabetic character and can contain a maximum of 30 alphanumeric characters, including hyphens (-).
+The hostname must begin with an alphabetic character, and can contain alphanumeric characters and hyphens (-).
+The maximum length of the hostname is 16 characters for bare metal and virtual machine DB systems, and 12 characters for Exadata DB systems.

 	The maximum length of the combined hostname and domain is 63 characters.